rhysmeister/MySQL_demo/README.md

 Simple Vagrant and Ansible project to create a MySQL 5.7 Master -> Slave Setup.

-A few users are also created along with some test data.
+A few users are also created along with some test data;

+	db - rhys
+	tables - identity, profile
+	users - rhys_ro, rhys_rw

 Getting started
 ================